strimzi/strimzi-kafka-oauth/examples/README-authz.md

 You can read more about `Keycloak Authorization Services` on [project's web site](https://www.keycloak.org/docs/latest/authorization_services/index.html).

-If we take a look under `Resources` sub-tab of `Authorization` tab, we'll see the list of resource definitions.
+If we take a look under the `Resources` sub-tab of `Authorization` tab, we'll see the list of resource definitions.
 These are resource specifiers - patterns in a specific format, that are used to target policies to specific resources.
 The format is quite simple.
 For example: